ithaka/shopping-cart-interview-exercise/README.md

 This is a little exercise to help us understand a little more about your skills and how you work.

-- Clone the repository, and create a branch with your work, and make a pull request once done.
+* Clone the repository, and create a branch with your work, and make a pull request once done.

-- Inspect the codebase and get familiar with the unit tests as they explain what the product does.
+* Inspect the codebase and get familiar with the unit tests as they explain what the product does.

-- It is a minimalist shopping cart order service that only accepts two functions: posting a new order, which immediately completes the order, and getting an order, which allows you to see the status of orders.
+* This minimalist shopping cart order service that only accepts two functions
+  * Posting a new order, which immediately completes the order
+  * And getting an order, which allows you to see the status of orders.

-- Keep your code clean and maintain good documentation as these will also be evaluated as part of the assignment.

-- Some automated test cases have already been stubbed out in the /test/java directory.
-Feel free to add more as you find necessary.
+* Some automated test cases have already been stubbed out in the /test/java directory.
+Add more where needed.

+## What we're looking for
+* Clean code
+* Unit tests
+* Updated documentation

 ## Assignments